RuedigerMoeller/kontraktor/README.md

 kontraktor
 ==========

-lightweight and efficient Actor implementation in Java
+lightweight and efficient (CSP flavoured) Actor implementation in Java

 Kontraktor implements a typed actor model to avoid message definition+handling boilerplate code.
 Additionally this integrates well with code completion and refactoring of modern IDEs.